motunrayokoyejo/file-upload/README.md

 ## File Upload API
-This API is a file upload service designed to handle files larger than 5MB efficiently.
-The service supports user authentication, enabling users to upload, manage, and access their files securely.
+This API is a file upload service designed to handle large files, it supports user authentication, enabling users to upload, manage, and access their files securely.

 ### Installation
 * Before you begin, ensure you have the following installed on your local machine: